-The SEM Committee acknowledges the comments raised by BGE and Energia in response to this consultation and is cognisant that in principle LNAF and SIFF should be non-zero as was intended in the market design process.
+The SEM Committee acknowledges the comments raised by BGE in response to this consultation and is cognisant that in principle LNAF and SIFF could be non-zero.
 However, the SEM Committee is also conscious of the increased risk to security of supply of applying non-zero values of LNAF and SIFF, as highlighted by the TSOs in their analysis and BGE in their response to the consultation paper.

-Having considered all the responses to this consultation and evaluation of the TSOs' submission, the SEM Committee has decided that retention of the existing LNAF and SIFF parameter values is a prudent approach at this time, given concerns regarding security of supply.
+Having considered the response to this consultation and evaluating the TSOs' submission, the SEM Committee has decided that retention of the existing LNAF and SIFF parameter values is a prudent approach at this time, given concerns regarding security of supply.